 Traditional Banks and Credit Unions

-Traditional lenders are often the first places business owners look for loans.
+Traditional lenders are often the first place business owners look for loans.
 These institutions offer some of the best interest rates and loan terms, but they also have stricter requirements.
 You'll need good credit, a solid business plan, and plenty of financial documentation to qualify.

-Pros: Lower interest rates, established lenders.
+Pros: Lower interest rates, established lenders

-Cons: Lengthy application process and stringent requirements.
+Cons: Lengthy application process and stringent requirements

 Online Lenders